-- Each year you hold car insurance and don’t make a claim, your no claims discount rating goes up, making your car insurance premiums cheaper.
+- Each year you hold car insurance and don't make a claim, your no claims discount rating goes up, making your car insurance premiums cheaper.

-- After five years, you reach Rating 1, which is the maximum NCD discount available.
+- After five years, you usually reach Rating 1, which is the maximum NCD discount available.
 In some insurers this might also be called Rating 5.

-- Your bonus will be reduced by two years when you make a claim.
+- Your bonus will be reduced by two years if you need to make a claim.

 Generally, your bonus won't be reduced for claims where you were not at fault.
 This means you can still make weather-related claims or accident claims where the other driver was clearly at fault without losing your no claim bonus.